DSD-DBS/capella-dockerimages/README.md

 - Capella base image (`capella/base`) or
 - the T4C base image (`t4c/client/base`)

-with an RDP server, a metrics endpoints to meassure the container activity and a fileservice that serves the current workspace structure.
+with an RDP server, a metrics endpoint to measure the container activity and a fileservice that serves the current workspace structure.

 It is a basic Linux server with an [Openbox](http://openbox.org/) installation.